Role and Scope

 The University offers high quality education in the liberal arts and sciences and professional studies.
 The University also conducts research to enhance the progress and welfare of the people of Texas, the nation and the world in a time of rapid technological and social change.
 Texas Woman’s University serves as a source of knowledge and as a depository of information about women and their contributions to the history and advancement of the state of Texas, the nation, and the world.

-Doctoral programs are offered in allied health sciences, education, human ecology, kinesiology, library and information studies, nursing, and selected areas of the arts, humanities, and natural and social sciences.
+Doctoral programs are offered in allied health sciences, education, family sciences, kinesiology, nursing, and selected areas of the arts, humanities, and natural and social sciences.

 Texas Woman’s University, with its main campus in Denton and two health science centers in Dallas and Houston, serves not only the north central region, but also the entire state of Texas.
-The Dallas Center, with sites at Parkland and Presbyterian Hospitals, offers academic programs in a variety of health science fields to serve this major area of Texas.
+The T. Boone Pickens Institute of Health Sciences - Dallas Center, located in the Southwestern Medical District, offers academic programs in a variety of health science fields to serve this major area of Texas.
 The Houston Center, located in the Texas Medical Center, provides an excellent setting for students of health science and related fields.
 The graduate programs in health care administration, nursing, nutrition and dietetics, occupational therapy, and physical therapy offered in Houston are in the vanguard of graduate-level, professional health education in the Southwest.

 The University provides many special opportunities for its students, including independent study, clinical education, and practical work experience.
 Worthy of special note are large and diverse cooperative education, practica and internship programs which integrate classroom study with planned and supervised work experience at the undergraduate and graduate levels.